 You can create and manage content, customize the design of your website, and install extensions to add functionality to your website, all without coding.
 As an outcome, having limited technical resources and time you can still build a powerful website for your business.

-3. SEO features and Extensions - CMS platforms offer built-in features as well as add-ons to help you optimize your website for Google (Search engine).
-However, along with that you can also use below-mentioned points for better outcomes:
+CMS platforms offer built-in features as well as add-ons to help you optimize your website for Google (Search engine).
+However, along with that, you can also use the below-mentioned points for better outcomes:

 Using these practices will help improve your chances of ranking on Google and other major search engines.